Click on an award category below to view the 2014 recipient(s):

 Bijou (Diem-Tran) Nguyen is graduating with a major in History and a minor in Natural Science and will spend her Fulbright year as an English Teaching Assistant in South Korea.
 Having previously taught abroad in Uganda and the Azores Islands, Bijou plans to apply her acquired ideas and techniques to her assignment in Korea.
 She will also live in a home stay.
 Following her Fulbright, Bijou plans on attending the USC Keck School of Medicine.

 Miriam Otero will be an English Teaching Assistant in Spain and will focus on developing students’ new media literacy skills in English through the use of blogs, social networking, and other forms of media.
 She will also teach about American history and culture.
 Miriam graduated from USC in 2013 with a Masters of Arts in Teaching English to Speakers of Other Languages (TESOL).

 Rebecca Ryan‘s experience teaching in a New Orleans turn-around charter school exposed her to various educational barriers for youth.
 As an English Teaching Assistant in Thailand, she seeks to extend her perspective on education beyond the United States and learn about the culture and educational approach in Thailand.
-Rebecca graduated from USC in 2011 with a major in Neuroscience.
+Rebecca graduated from USC in 2011 with a Bachelor of Arts in Neuroscience.

-Sarah Tomlinson developed a strong interest in Mongolian culture during a teaching experience as a Master of Arts in Teaching English to Speakers of Other Languages (TESOL).
+Sarah Tomlinson developed a strong interest in Mongolian culture during a teaching experience while pursuing a Master of Arts in Teaching English to Speakers of Other Languages (TESOL).
 As an English Teaching Assistant in Mongolia, Sarah will be placed at an institution of higher education where in addition to teaching English, she will organize language-related cross-cultural student activities and engage in embassy-organized public outreach activities.

 Matthew Wong is a Master of Arts in Teaching alumnus and has a passion for teaching and public service.
 He will serve his Fulbright year as an English Teaching Assistant working with elementary and junior high students in Taiwan.
 He seeks to deepen his understanding of Taiwanese culture and facilitate civic engagement through discussions of sustainability practices and participation in green activities such as biking and hiking.